Stage Fright (Performance Anxiety)

 - Make yourself look good.
 When you look good, you feel good.

 These tips should help reduce performance anxiety.
 But if they don't, talk to a counselor or therapist trained in treating anxiety issues.
 You may benefit from more intensive therapy, such as cognitive behavioral therapy, to help overcome performance anxiety.
-In addition, medications, such as beta-blockers, a heart medicine that lowers heart rate, are sometimes used by people with performance anxiety.
+In addition, beta-blockers such as propranolol that lower the heart rate and block the effects of adrenaline are sometimes used by people with performance anxiety.

 Confronting your fears and learning ways to reduce and manage them can be empowering.
 Not only will it make you feel good about yourself, you may discover that you are a more confident performer, too.